 A further warning has been issued by HM Revenue & Customs for anyone who has a landline to be careful when answering supposed calls from HM Revenue & Customs as fraudsters are calling individuals pretending to be someone from HM Revenue & Customs in the latest scam.

-As a result of HM Revenue & Customs crackdown on email and text scams, they are noticing that the traditional method of cold calling scams is making a return.
+As a result of HM Revenue & Customs crackdown on email and text scams, they are noticing that the traditional method of cold calling scams has made a return.
 The calls are being made to publicly available phone numbers to target taxpayers.
 According to Ofcom over 26 million homes have a landline and those who are not ex-directory could be at risk of scam calls.

 HM Revenue & Customs say that the telephone scams often target the elderly and vulnerable using its brand as credibility to obtain personal information from individuals.

-Mel Stride MP, who is the Financial Secretary to the Treasury has said:
+In 2019, Mel Stride MP, the Financial Secretary to the Treasury said:

 Pauline Smith of who is the Head of Action Fraud has also said:

 “Fraudsters will call your landline claiming to be from reputable organisations such as HMRC.
 Contact like this is designed to convince you to hand over valuable personal details or your money.
 Don’t assume anyone who calls you is who they say they are.
 If a person calls and asks you to make payment, log into an online account or offers you a deal, be cautious and seek advice.”

 HM Revenue & Customs will only ever telephone a taxpayer asking for payment on a debt they are already aware of either having received a letter about it, or if you the taxpayer has declared that tax is payable through the completion of a self-assessment tax return.